wwcodeportland/hackathon-2019/judging-criteria.md

 ## Use of IoT Hardware:
 - How did you leverage the IoT hardware to solve your problem statement?
-- Did you make creative hardware substitutions when you lacked the exact part they needed?
+- Did you make creative hardware substitutions when you lacked the exact part you needed?
-- Did you bring in additional hardware beside what was provided?
+- Did you bring in additional hardware, beside what was provided (please state what if so!)?

 ## Usability and Accessibility:
-- Have they considered how users will interact with and find value in their product?
+- Have you considered how users will interact with and find value in your product?
-- Were they able to think through and implement a user interface.
+- Were you able to think through and implement a user interface?